-Amateur fraud occurs when tenants aren’t earning enough to afford the property and this type of activity seems to have risen.
+Amateur fraud occurs when applicants aren’t earning enough to afford the financial product they are applying for and they turn to the following types of activity to secure them.

 Common document fraud techniques used by amateurs are fake IDs, including passports and driving licences, and doctored documentation such as fake payslips and fake bank statements.
-Letters of employment, proof of address and proof of study, as well as fake email and websites to mimic employers and references are all common manipulations by document scammers.
+Letters of employment, proof of address such as utility bills and proof of study, as well as fake email and websites to mimic employers and references are all common manipulations by document scammers.

 Check out this modified statement that the Homeppl fraud finders team picked up: